Resource Estimation for VQE on Small Molecules: Impact of Fermion Mappings and Hamiltonian Reductions: Conclusion

 Beyond electronic-structure Hamiltonians, an important long-term extension of this framework is the incorporation of non-B.O. formulations such as NOMO, MCMO, NEO, and CNEO.
 Integrating these non-B.O.
 Hamiltonians into a unified resource-estimation workflow would enable quantitative assessments of the quantum resources required for simulations where nuclear quantum effects are non-negligible~\cite{Schiffer1994, Tuckerman1997, Morrone2008, Reece2009, Xin2011, Klinman2013, Wang2014, Ceriotti2016, Markland2018, Mengxu2024, Han2025, Ugur2025}.
 Developing non-B.O.
 Hamiltonians and ansätze for QPE and VQE, therefore, represents a promising direction for future research~\cite{Veis2016, Kovyrshin2023, Nykanen2023, Cabral2025}.

 From an applied and industrial perspective, this study provides actionable insights for selecting mapping strategies, circuit optimizations, and molecular configurations compatible with specific backend constraints.
+From the perspective of practical VQE execution, a quantitative analysis of measurement overhead, encompassing shot-count estimation, Pauli grouping strategies, and covariance-based measurement reduction, represents an important complement to the circuit-level resource estimates presented here, and is identified as a direction for future work.
 The resource estimation workflow developed here can be readily extended for resource-aware benchmarking, algorithm-hardware co-design, and automated pipeline integration in quantum computational chemistry applications.